Content Marketing Manager

 These programs use Emovis to roll out a mileage-based system with embedded telematics instead of just sticking to traditional OBD-II dongles.

-With embedded telematics, states can work with tech solution partners like Emovis and Azuga, who use Smartcar’s API to pull odometer readings directly from a vehicle.
+With embedded telematics, states can work with tech solution partners like Emovis and Azuga, who use Smartcar’s vehicle API to pull odometer readings directly from a vehicle.
 A software-only approach gives states the following benefits:

 The best part?
 We don’t have to wait years for this technology to be feasible at scale.
 It’s already here.